nocalhost/nocalhost.github.io/docs/introduction.md

 ## Why Nocalhost?

-Although Kubernetes does an excellent job of managing the infrastructure, building Kubernetes applications still be difficult, and it is even harder for large teams of developers.
+Building Kubernetes applications is often difficult, and it is even harder for large teams of developers.
 Nocalhost provides the most productive way to build cloud-native applications.

+The advantages of using Nocalhost to develop directly inside Kubernetes are:

+- **Production environment similarity** - Dev environment is very similar to your production environment, giving you much more confidence that everything will work in the production environment when new features are released.
+- **Speed up feedback loop** - Via file synchronization, your code changes can take effect immediately in the container without rebuilding the image or redeploying the container.
+- **Flexible scalability** - Developers do not need to worry about insufficient local resources.
+- **Reduce Cost** - Use resources more efficiently and reduce IT facility costs

+Develop in Kubernetes cluster can be useful in the following cases:

+- Limitations of local resources
+- Want to test your application in a production-like environment
+- Want to debug issues that are hard to reproduce on your local machine
+- Applications need to access cluster-internal services (e.g. Cluster DNS)

+## Key Features

 ### Coding in Kubernetes